drgarcia1986/simple-settings/docs/index.md

 $ pip install simple-settings
 ```

+> To install simple-settings with all dependencies use `pip install simple-settings[all]`

 ## How this works

 simple-settings reads and stores all variables (or constants if you prefer) of a python module that you specify.